Sai7xp/dsa-fun/README.md

 ### Greedy

 - [3457.
-Eat Pizzas!][def150] - Eat all the heaviest pizzas for odd days, then eat 2 heavist pizzas for even days.
+Eat Pizzas!][def150] - Eat all the heaviest pizzas for odd days first, then eat 2nd heavist pizzas for even days.
 - [605.
 Can Place Flowers][def152]

 ### CSES Problem Set